gbracha/lessRestrictedMixins/proposal.md

 ##Summary

-We propose to remove the some of restrictions on mixins curently in Dart.
+We propose to remove the some of restrictions on mixins currently in Dart.
 Specifically

 * Mixins can refer to super.
 * Mixins can have superclasses other than Object.